l3b3dev/Emerson.Cargo.DataPipelines/README.md

 ![Arch](doc/arc.png)

 # Minimal Requirements documentation
-* Decide on internal canonical Tax representation in the system
+* Decide on internal canonical representation for sensor data
-* Implement central DI strategy
+* Implement JSON DOM parser for Company1 and Company2
-* Implement central cross cutting concerns
+* Use hexagonal architecture to implement the solution
-* Decide on api auth strategy for different integrations
+* Include unit tests for all components